Ozon3Org/Ozon3/methods.md

 ### get_multiple_city_air

-This method is used to get the air quality for a single city using its name.
+Get the air quality for multiple cities using their names.

 #### Usage Example